lightward/mechanic-tasks/docs/cancel-and-close-unpaid-orders-after-two-days/README.md

 Tags: Cancel, Orders, Unpaid

 This task scans for orders that are more than X days or hours old that have a financial status of "pending", and ensures that they are all closed/archived and cancelled.
-Orders that are already closed will be cancelled, and orders that are already cancelled will be closed.
-Optionally, choose to add a tag to such orders.
+Pending orders that are already closed will be cancelled, and pending orders that are already cancelled will be closed.
+Optionally, choose to add a tag to such orders, and whether to restock line items.

 * View in the task library: [tasks.mechanic.dev/cancel-and-close-unpaid-orders-after-two-days](https://tasks.mechanic.dev/cancel-and-close-unpaid-orders-after-two-days)
 * Task JSON, for direct import: [task.json](../../tasks/cancel-and-close-unpaid-orders-after-two-days.json)